Ellis Island in 1905

 We must not forget that in many Italian communities and in some geographical areas there prevailed secular anticlerical ideas and in these areas the socialists and anarchists found their strongest followers.

 Very widespread were Italian newspapers.
-The first attempts in New York , as early as 1880 with Carlo Barsotti who founded the “Il Progresso Italo-Americano”, which carried on for over a century, and in 1894 “L’Eco d’Italia” of the follower of Mazzini G.P.
+The first attempts in New York, as early as 1880 with Carlo Barsotti who founded “Il Progresso Italo-Americano”, which carried on for over a century, and in 1894 “L’Eco d’Italia” of the follower of Mazzini G.P.
 Secchi of Casali.
 In the thirty years after 1900 there were about 30 dailies and a thousand “national” periodicals.
-In 1919 the total number of all publications was 800,000 copies printed.
-These periodicals carried out a strong national campaign in support of Italian culture and besides the religious and lay festival also exalt Columbus Day.
-Widespread also subversive publications tied to groups of anarchists, socialists and revolutionaries.
-The relationship with the official American trade unions are stormy and the Italians also in this field often personify anomalous figures in which extremism and the not always clear relationship with the masters, bankers and the mafia aren’t always representing the exception.
+In 1919 the total print run of all publications was 800,000 copies.
+These periodicals carried out a strong national campaign in support of Italian culture and besides the religious and lay festivals also exalted Columbus Day.
+Widespread also were subversive publications tied to groups of anarchists, socialists and revolutionaries.
+The relationship with the official American trade unions was stormy and the Italians also in this field often personified anomalous figures in which extremism and the not always clear relationship with the masters, bankers and the mafia did not always represent the exception.

 Newspapers published in the USA 1905-6

-With the outbreak of the Great War and the involvement of the USA, the migratory flow decreased considerably (also because of the imposition of legislative restrictions) and the figure of the Italo-American was born, who is enlisted as a voluntary in the American army and find themselves fighting on the same side at the landlords.
-The war causes a crisis in the radical Italian groups, who after the 1919 strikes are marginalised or pass onto the ranks of the fascists or socialists.
-With the Fiume event and the assertion of the “mutilated victory” there begins a period of tension in the land of the USA where a xenophobic wave showed Mussolini as the saviour and defender of the menaced Italian values.
-In fact, in that period, “Il Progresso Italo-Americano”, under the direction of the proprietor Generoso Pope, an exponent of the Partito Democratico, took a pro fascist stance.
+With the outbreak of the Great War and the involvement of the USA, the migratory flow decreased considerably (also because of the imposition of legislative restrictions) and the figure of the Italo-American was born, who was enlisted as a volunteer in the American army and found themselves fighting on the same side as the landlords.
+The war caused a crisis in the radical Italian groups, who after the 1919 strikes were marginalised or passed onto the ranks of the fascists or nationalists.
+With the Fiume event and the assertion of the “mutilated victory” there began a period of tension in the USA where a xenophobic wave showed Mussolini as the saviour and defender of the threatened Italian values.
+In fact, in that period, “Il Progresso Italo-Americano”, under the direction of the proprietor Generoso Pope, an exponent of the Democratic Party, took a pro-fascist stance.
 Between the two wars there were about 600,000 Italian migrants on American soil, men but above all wives and children of migrants already established.

 The crisis of 1929 and the depression that followed blocked migration and prompted returns to Italy.
 In 1930 there were still 1.8 million Italians, but in the following decade the Italo-American dream collapsed.
-At the end of the crisis for those that remained and suffered the economic crisis one can see more stability in the work place and betterment from a social point of view.
+At the end of the crisis, for those that remained and suffered the economic downturn, one can see more stability in the workplace and betterment from a social point of view.

-From 1940 onwards there matured the second generation of the migrants in whose minds there coexisted, and so contrasting, two worlds with antithetical choices, the rapport with the family which keeps them tied to traditions (but which is mostly an idea) and the external world, which urges them to a modern lifestyle which is attractive but superficial, without solid ideal references.
+From 1940 onwards there matured the second generation of migrants in whose minds there coexisted, and so contrasted, two worlds with antithetical choices: the rapport with the family which kept them tied to traditions (but which was mostly just an idea) and the external world, which urged them towards a modern lifestyle which was attractive but superficial, without solid ideal references.

-It is a marginal generation, in perennial conflict and with identity crisis.
-Interesting some of the figures that managed to emerge like the writer of Vastese origins Pietro Di Donato, the singer and actor Frank Sinatra and the sportsman Joe Di Maggio, just to give some examples, or personalities from the political world, or unions and organised crime, which grew because of prohibition.
+It is a marginal generation, in perennial conflict and with an identity crisis.
+Interesting are some of the figures that managed to emerge, like the writer of Vastese origins Pietro Di Donato, the singer and actor Frank Sinatra and the sportsman Joe Di Maggio, just to give some examples, or personalities from the political world, unions and organised crime, which grew because of prohibition.

-With the declaration of the war by the USA (1941) the Italian in all effects became enemies and there were around 600,000 who were not naturalised.
+With the declaration of war by the USA (1941) the Italians in all effects became enemies and there were around 600,000 who were not yet naturalised.
 Naturalisation became the decisive step to accelerate the Americanisation process.
-The compatriots did their part, they purchase bonds to support the war and send their children to fight for their country.
-Notwithstanding this some thousands of Italians are interned, but only 210 are forced to enter the prisons that were set up.
-The service in the armed forces for the young ones and the use of the mature workers to substitute those that went to the front, allowed many of them to move away from Little Italy.
+The compatriots did their part — they purchased bonds to support the war effort and sent their children to fight for their country.
+Notwithstanding this, some thousands of Italians were interned, but only 210 were forced to enter the prison camps set up.
+The service in the armed forces for the young ones and the use of mature workers to substitute those that went to the front allowed many of them to move away from Little Italy.

 Little Italy in the 1930s.
 Fruit and vegetable market

-After 1945, with the end of the war and Europe under reconstruction, in the USA there arrived only one million migrants, because there was a privileged selection from northern Europe.
-In 1990 the Italo-Americans were numbered about 11 million, of whom only 10%, almost all elderly, were born in Italy.
-So the conditions for the greater number, those born and bred in the USA, entails a partial and minute recovery of their identity, tied in part to art and gastronomy, and at the “dusk of ethnicity” they represent the middle class, they are variously acculturated, they are white collar workers and are middle income earners.
+After 1945, with the end of the war and Europe under reconstruction, in the USA there arrived only one million migrants, because the preferred routes were those directed towards northern Europe.
+In 1990 the Italo-Americans numbered about 11 million, of whom only 10%, almost all elderly, were born in Italy.
+So the conditions for the greater number — those born and bred in the USA — entail a partial recovery of their identity, tied in part to art and gastronomy, and at the “dusk of ethnicity” they represent the middle class, they are variously acculturated, they are white collar workers and middle income earners.
 Hence they have finally become Americans from all points of view.

 The Rail Disaster of Hansrote